Dasharo/docs/docs/transparent-validation/rte/v1.1.0/specification.md

 1. Set proper SPI Vcc Voltage:

-    Adequate Vcc voltege is neccesary for succesfull flash procedure.
+    Adequate Vcc voltege is necessary for successful flash procedure.
 If it will be to low chip will not recognize any signals, if too high chip will be damaged.